situmtech/situm-android-getting-started/README.md

-## <a name="drawroute"><a/> Show route between POIs in Google Maps
+### <a name="drawroute"><a/> Show route between POIs in Google Maps
 This funcionality allow us to draw a route between two points inside a building.

-First of all we need to get a building and its POIs(To run this example at least is needed a building with two POIs configured to make a route).
+First of all we need to get a `Building` and its `POI`s(to run this example at least is needed a `Building` with two `POI`s configured to make a route).
-In this example we are going to use the first building and the two first POIs returned by the communication manager.
+In this example we are going to use the first `Building` and the two first `POI`s returned by the `CommunicationManager`.
 To get this information you can use the [Draw pois over Google maps](#drawpois) example.

-After obtaining the basic information, we are going to make a request to the directions manager.
+After obtaining the basic information, we are going to make a `DirectionsRequest` to the `DirectionssManager`.
-To create a request its mandatory two indoor points that we got from the previous call to communication manager.
-The directions manager will respond us through the callback.
+To create a `DirectionsRequest` its mandatory two indoor points that we got from the previous call to `CommunicationManager`.
+The `DirectionsManager` will respond us through the callback.
 When we have the data processed we will draw a Google maps polyline to represent the route.

+For convenience we have created a class called GetPoisUseCase that helps us to obtain the `POI`s for a `Building`.
 ```java
 GetPoisUseCase getPoisUseCase = new GetPoisUseCase();
 getPoisUseCase.get(new GetPoisUseCase.Callback() {